 Calling functions from SurrealQL

-After the module is defined, call its exported functions like any other Surrealism entry point your version supports—typically by qualifying the function with the module you registered.
-Consult your plugin’s documentation for exact names and parameters.
-If you upgrade the .wasm, repeat the bucket upload and module definition steps (or your deployment automation) so the running instance picks up the new binary.
+After the module is defined, call its exported functions by qualifying the function with the registered module path.
+Consult your module’s documentation for exact names and parameters.

 Further reading